 As you can see, the matched text is highlighted.

-If there are more than one match, you can move to the next matched text by pressing ‘n’ key.
+If there is more than one match, you can move to the next matched text by pressing ‘n’ key.
 You can move back to the previous match with ‘N’ key.

 By default, search in less is case sensitive.
 To ignore case, you can use less with -I option